World leaders cheer US return to climate fight under Biden - WTMJ

 “I wish there were more progress here in the UK,” she said, adding she hoped that the change in the White House would mean others would increase their ambition on climate, too.
 “The U.S. always has massive influence on its allies.”

-Karl Ritter and Nicole Winfield in Rome, Oleg Cetinic in Paris and Aritz Parra in Madrid contributed to this report.
+Associated Press writer Karl Ritter and Nicole Winfield in Rome, Oleg Cetinic in Paris, Aritz Parra in Madrid and David Biller in Rio de Janeiro contributed to this report.

 Follow AP’s climate coverage at https://www.apnews.com/Climate